The one thing that you had never imagined happening to you just did. Your partner cheated on you.

 You feel betrayed and devastated and what you once knew as “your life” suddenly stops being your life.

 You are in shock and you can’t sleep or eat anything.
 You keep thinking about your partner being intimate with that other person and you feel like you’re going crazy.
-You want it to all go away but it. just. won’t. stop!

 The anger for what your partner did and the pain their betrayal is causing you feels heartbreaking.
 How can you even begin to think about forgiveness?
 And if you can’t forgive them, then what?